New Computers

 • Faster processor and more memory

-You may also consider a notebook instead of a tower computer.
+You may also consider a notebook or all-in-one computer instead of a tower computer.
 They save a lot of space, no wires, and are plenty powerful - and portable!
-The hard disk will likely be smaller, but anything over 160GB is plenty big.
+The hard disk will likely be smaller, but anything over 256GB is usually plenty big.
 Expect to pay a few hundred dollars more than a comparably-equipped tower, and repairing/upgrading is more limited and expensive.
 There are 3 categories of laptops: General purpose that are medium sized, ultra-portable that are very small and light, and desktop replacements that are larger and more powerful.
 The tradeoffs are price, power, weight, and screen/keyboard size.
-Sony and HP also make nice-looking "all-in-one" computers where the system is built into the monitor.
+Sony, HP, and others also make nice-looking "all-in-one" computers where the system is built into the monitor.
 With a wireless keyboard and mouse, it is very neat - no wires!

 If you have specific needs, contact us.
 There are lots of differences between computers with the same "specs."
 Motherboard chipset, cache, dual-core, bus speed, and memory speed can make a difference depending on what you are doing.

 Where to buy your new computer?
 The computer market is competitive.
-We recommend Dell, Gateway, or a name-brand computer (HP, Sony, etc) from Best Buy or other retailer because they are customer-oriented and stand behind their products.
-Costco also has good deals, but limited selection.
+We recommend Dell or a name-brand computer (HP, Sony, etc) from Staples, Best Buy or other retailer because they are customer-oriented and stand behind their products.
+Costco also has good deals, and a great return policy.
 We view the computers as a commodity and are not brand-loyal - it is just a box that runs Windows.

 Don't forget the work begins AFTER you get the new computer setup.
 You will need to connect to your network and printer, install all your software and copy your files and settings from the old computer.